-As of December 31, 2021, there was \$37 of total unrecognized compensation cost related to non-vested restricted stock units, which is expected to be recognized over a remaining weighted-average vesting period of 23 months.
+As of December 31, 2022, there was \$154 of total unrecognized compensation cost related to non-vested restricted stock units, which is expected to be recognized over a remaining weighted-average vesting period of 12 months.

 The fair value of the stock options and RSUs granted were determined using the Black-Scholes option-pricing model with the following weighted average assumptions at the time of grant.
+No RSUs were granted for the year ending December 31, 2022.